xtcheng/bandit-algorithm/readme.md

 - ```DiscountModule```: The breakpoint adaption logic from the original Discounted UCB strategy.
 It requires a discount factor that is multiplied onto the history of the selection module in each timestep.
 - ```GLRModule```: The breakpoint adaption logic from the original GLR-klUCB strategy.
 It requires a hyper parameter, will reset either one arm or everything when detecting a breakpoint (given by the next argument) and the last argument how many timesteps shall be skipped before running its very costly breakpoint detection again.
 - ```MonitorModule```: The breakpoint adaption logic from the original Monitored UCB strategy.
 It requires a window length which to use for the comparision of more and less recent breakpoint detection and a detection threshold.
 It will reset everything upon encountering a breakpoint.
-- ```SlidingWindowModule```: A module that does nothing.
+- ```NullAdaptionModule```: A module that does nothing.
 It serves as a stand-in for places that expect any adaption module to exist, but no breakpoint adaption shall be performed because we only want to use the selection module.
 - ```SlidingWindowModule```: The breakpoint adaption logic from the original Sliding Window UCB strategy.
 It requires a window length and will remove the impact of any feedback that is older than that from the selection module.

 #### modular/moduleUsers